Kernel VICReg for Self-Supervised Learning in Reproducing Kernel Hilbert Space: Discussions

 \subsection{Kernel Choice as Inductive Bias}

 Different kernels induce different geometric priors.
 For example, the RBF kernel emphasizes local smoothness, the Laplacian kernel allows sharper decision boundaries, and the rational quadratic interpolates between them.
 Our experiments reveal that no single kernel is optimal across all datasets; instead, performance depends on the match between the dataset structure and the kernel-induced geometry.
-This makes Kernel VICReg not only robust but also adaptable to task-specific data distributions.
+This makes Kernel VICReg not only robust but also adaptable to task-specific data distributions. { A compatible extension to reduce sensitivity to a single kernel choice is to use kernel mixtures, e.g., $k=\sum_m w_m k_m$ with $w_m\ge 0$ and $\sum_m w_m=1$, or more broadly multiple kernel learning (MKL).
+This is orthogonal to our main contribution (lifting VICReg into RKHS), since the objective depends on Gram matrices and can directly operate on a mixture Gram matrix.}